Boat Trailer Maintenance

 Clean and protect wheels and brakes

 Your trailer’s wheels are in contact with salt water more than just about any other part of the trailer, so they need special attention.
-Clean brake hubs out thoroughly with fresh water and protect them with CRC.
+Clean brake hubs out thoroughly with fresh water and protect them with CRC, but carefully avoid the actual braking surface or you'll prevent the brakes from working properly until it burns off.
 Pack wheel bearings with marine grease to help prevent corrosion.

 Keep those tyres inflated